Azure-Samples/eventgrid-viewer-blazor/examples/bash-auth/README.md

 1. Enter a Hosting Plan Name
 1. Enable Auth
 1. Enter a Keyvault Name
-1. Enter a Azure AD Domain ie {youraccount}.onmicrosoft.com
+1. Enter a Entra ID Domain ie {youraccount}.onmicrosoft.com
 1. Hit the *Review + Create* button to validate & deploy the EventGrid Viewer Blazor application

 After the application is deployed: